Who Is At Fault In A Car Accident?

 Collect Witness Statements

 Although you may feel shaken up after being in an accident, it’s important to try and record the names, phone numbers and statements of as many witnesses as possible.
 Take note of whether several people are providing a similar account of what they saw and find out who they believe may be at fault and why.
-This will be useful for the insurance claim process later on.
+This will be useful for the police investigation and insurance claim process later on.

 If You’re Not At Fault, We Might Be Able To Help You